Danilqa/danilqa/README.md

 I'm passionate about building high-quality, cutting edge software and helping others to do the same.

-5+ years of professional web development experience in product companies in various industries, including electric vehicles, logistics, gambling, telecommunications, and biotech.
+5+ years of professional web development experience in tech product companies in various industries, including electric vehicles, logistics, gambling, telecommunications, and biotech.
 Worked with b2c, b2b, and b2g projects.

 - 4 enterprise products from scratch to production